ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/README.md

 This Yelp reviews dataset is constructed by considering starts 1 and 2 as negative, 3 and 4 as positive.
 For each polarity 280k training samples and 19,000 testing samples are taken randomly.
 In total there are 560k training and 38k testing samples.
 Negative sentiment reviews are marked as 1 and Positive sentiment reviews are marked as 2.

 In this project, i am trying to build various classifier models which helps banks to determine Yelp review comments as positive or negative.
+This model can be used in real-time to build various solution as listed below.
+* Yelp could downgrade ranking of a restaurant if negative ratings increase
+* Yelp could show a restaurant on top if their positive rating is high
+* Use the sentiment to provide data to restaurant to improve on their service etc.

 #### Data Understanding
 * Read CSV Dataset using Pandas.
 DataFrame contains Review and Rating columns.